 #6 Zur the Enchanter – Enchantment Theme

-This is a really interesting theme to build around.
+This is a fascinating theme to build around.
 Enchantments as a whole are really powerful permanents in the game due to the fact that they are more difficult to remove in comparison to creatures, planeswalkers, and artifacts.

 In general, enchantments have powerful effects that generally affect the flow of play immensely.
 Having a whole deck built around them is extremely powerful and fun.